 The Backdrop: 1962 in New York City's Greenwich Village and Argentina

-A radio show host is just struggling to make ends meet and fit into the underground gay scene when she gets recruited by the CIA to go wiretap a crooked congressman in Argentina and work her way into a radical group of students planning a coup.
+A radio show host is struggling to make ends meet and fit into the underground gay scene when she gets recruited by the CIA to wiretap a crooked congressman in Argentina, and works her way into a radical group of students planning a coup.
 Think coming-of-age meets historical fiction with a strong female protagonist.